m-vo/contao-group-widget/README.md

 $GLOBALS['TL_DCA']['tl_my_dca']['fields']['my_group_field'] = [
     'inputType' => 'group',

+     // reference fields from the 'fields' key (see below) or other fields from
-     // reference other fields of this DCA to include in your group 'palette' => ['title', 'element_select', 'singleSRC'],
+     // this DCA that should be included in your group (defaults to elements of
+     // 'fields' key if not specified)
+    'palette' => ['title', 'element_select', 'singleSRC'],

+    // optionally inline some additional field definitions 'fields' => [
+        'static_element' => [
+            // your usual DCA definition
+            'inputType' => 'select',
+            'options' => ['Text Blocks', 'Hero Image', 'Foobar'], ],
+    ],

-    // minimum/maximum number of group elements (both default to 0 = no limit)
+    // minimum/maximum number of group elements (both default to 0 = no restriction)
     'min' => 1,
     'max' => 5,